 When you purchase a dedicated SMS short code, you get a specific number that no other business can use.
 You will be the sole user of that short code, for as long as you lease that short code.

 Because of this, businesses and companies have full control over the type of text messages sent over that short code.
 They can use that exclusive number to run multiple services or campaigns at the same time.
 You can use that as your only short code, or lease multiple dedicated short codes, depending on your business needs.
+Our phone validator can also help your business to clean up older contacts and verify that all numbers are up-to-date for your short code SMS service.

 2. Shared SMS Short Code